munificent/craftinginterpreters/book/classes-and-instances.md

 ^code match-class (1 before, 1 after)

-Class declarations are statements and the parser recognizes one by the leading `class` keyword.
+Class declarations are statements, and the parser recognizes one by the leading `class` keyword.
 The rest of the compilation happens over here:

 ^code class-declaration